Medical Insurance for International Students

 If you are a graduate student enrolled in the Graduate Student Society (GSS) Benefits Plan please visit the Studentcare website for information about your policy.

-If you start in the Spring, your guard.me@SFU plan is valid from January 1, 2021 to April 30, 2021.
+If you started in the Spring 2021 term, your guard.me@SFU plan is valid from January 1, 2021 to April 30, 2021.
 If you plan to be outside of Canada during the Spring 2021 term, note that you must spend more than 50% of the total Coverage Period in Canada and also travel to the United States is limited to 30 days per trip.
 If you spent less than 50% of the policy duration in your home country your coverage would be valid for the remainder of the policy if you come to Canada.